 Police Officer Job Duties & ResponsibilitiesGeneral duty police work of protecting life and property and promoting safe, secure neighborhoods through the enforcement of laws and ordinances.
 Email a recruiter with your questions or concerns.

-***Currently the Jupiter Police Department is not hiring for the position of Police Officer.
+*** The Jupiter Police Department is not currently accepting applications at this time.
 Please continue to visit our website for future openings.

 Police Officer Position Requirements

 - Must meet the minimum age requirement in accordance with Florida State Statutes (minimum age of 21 preferred)

 - Be a citizen of the United States

 - High school diploma / GED (Preferred: college associates degree or the equivalent number of credit hours from an accredited four-year college or university)